-Students who are on SAP Warning or Probation should work closely with their Academic Advisor to monitor course progress and make appropriate changes to their course load with these considerations in mind.
+Students who are on SAP should work closely with their academic advisor to monitor course progress and make appropriate changes to their course load with these considerations in mind.
 Students should discuss any withdraw or pass/no pass considerations with these individuals, before making any changes, while keeping in mind the University’s withdrawal policy and deadlines.

 Will my financial aid be affected by being on SAP Probation?
 What must I do now to ensure my financial aid is in place, and I am fulfilling my requirements?

 Students should “Track their Financial Aid” through the Augnet Service’s Records and Registration Portal to review any documents that may be necessary to receive financial aid.